krithikaragha/SpotiPy/README.md

 ### Load

-* Connected to MySQL Database and loaded the final pandas dataframe into tables
+* Made a connection to a MySQL database and loaded the final pandas dataframe into a table